Nevada Fair Housing Act: An Overview

 Bottom Line

-The Fair Housing Act in Nevada is the same as the federal Fair Housing Law.
-Know and understand every detail of the regulation to avoid unintentional violations and fees.
-You should also stay informed of landlord-tenant law, security deposit rules, and lease termination regulations.
+Fair housing rights in Nevada follow the federal Fair Housing Act.
+Know and understand every detail of the regulation to prevent housing discrimination, violations and fees.
+You should also stay informed of Nevada landlord-tenant law, security deposit rules, and lease termination regulations.

 If you want to comply with the law, it’s best to partner with an established rental property management company such as B&R Property Management.
 Let us take care of your rental property management needs for you.
 Contact us today!